scootrs/studio/README.md

-# MooterStudio
+# Scootr Studio
-Client web application for designing and managing the Mooter microservice runtime
+A web application that enables the desing, development, and deployment of microservices and serverless applications using the Scootr runtime library.

 ## Contributing
 Follow the below guidelines when contributing to this project.